 In most cases in modern houses with central heating and good damp proofing, mould is rare enough, but when discovered it is generally found in bathrooms.
 The heat from showering and bathing causes steam which condenses mostly on the exterior walls of the bathroom, eventually causing mould.

-Mould in bedrooms on exterior walls can also be caused by hot air in the house condensing as it hits the could surface of your exterior wall, again a vent in the room and further insulation will reduce this problem.
+Mould in bedrooms on exterior walls can also be caused by hot air in the house condensing as it hits the cold surface of your exterior wall.
+A vent in the room and further insulation will reduce this problem.
 The bottom line is moisture causes mould.

-There are more eco ways of killing mould namely, vinegar sprayed directly on to the effected area and left for a few hours works, then wash away with water. if you do not like the smell of vinegar you can add a few drops of essential oil which will ease the odour.
+There are more eco-friendly ways of killing mould, namely vinegar sprayed directly on to the affected area, left for a few hours and then washed away with water.
+If you do not like the smell of vinegar you can add a few drops of essential oil which will reduce the odour.

 Tea tree oil is another great natural antibiotic and mould killer.
 Mix approximately two teaspoons in a cup of water, spray it on the surface and leave it for a few hours.
 Again, rinse away with water.

 Not forgetting the old, reliable baking soda!
 This is an amazing house-cleaning and multi-purpose product.
 Mix it with water so that you have a saturated solution and a little vinegar, and once applied to the surface it will kill the mould.
 Lightly scrub and wipe off the area.
 For any stubborn remaining mould, add a more concentrated baking soda on a sponge, lightly scrub and you are done.
 This is the best way if you want no odour at all in your bathroom.